StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

      Public ip: 134.158.75.42
      :: Done!

+Check the status of the machine as it starts:

     # Check its status.
 Pending -> not yet assigned to a Node
     $ stratus-describe-instance
     id  state     vcpu memory    cpu% host/ip                 name